NiklasKy/Discord-Bot/command_examples.md

 Note:
 - Dates in the past will automatically be set to next year
 - If end date is before start date in the same year, end date will be set to next year
-- All times are converted to local time zone for each user
+- All times are shown in your local timezone

 Example Output:
 ```